 - We are going to use the bottle in a horizontal way.
 Place it on the table, hold firmly and cut a slit through the bottle big enough to drop coins inside.

 - Now there are different options to make the bottle NOT look like a bottle.
-You can either paint it with the color of your choice.
+You can either paint it.
 You can cover the bottle in colored paper.
 You can even cover it with felt (which is what my nephew did).
 Use colors like beige, brown, black, white or pink.
 (You will understand why, as you read through!)
 Make sure you do not cover up the slit!

 - Use spring or wire and cover it with the same colored paper/felt that you used to cover the bottle.
 Curve it and stick it on the intact end of the bottle.

 - Finally, paste small pieces of colored felt or use sketch pens or sparkle glue to draw details like eyes, nose and mouth on the 'cloth ball'.
 Attach semi-circular felt pieces on the ball as ears... and your 'pig' is ready!